JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

 # 3- Final evaluations

 # 3.1- Uncertainty sampling evaluation
-To illustrate the performance of the uncertainty sampling, below code demonstrates the UMAP output of the X\textsuperscript{t}  data set together with the queried samples X\textsuperscript{q} (green stars).
+To illustrate the performance of the uncertainty sampling, below code demonstrates the UMAP output of the X<sup>t</sup> data set together with the queried samples X<sup>q</sup> (green stars).
 Considering the UMAP output, the uncertainty sampling selects instances close to category boundaries, so it  works very well.
-Figure 3 shows the UMAP output of sets X\textsuperscript{t} and X\textsuperscript{q}.
+Figure 3 shows the UMAP output of sets X<sup>t</sup> and X<sup>q</sup>.

     #                        UMAP visualization of Xt togather with Xq